ggiap/MiniMax_Alpha-Beta_Pruning/README.md

 # MiniMax_Alpha-Beta_Pruning
  This is a minimax and alpha-beta pruning implementation that comes along with a two-player game(Tic Tac Toe).

+ You need to install SFML C++ library in order to run this project.

- It's a university project needed to complete a course.
+ This program is part of a university project needed to complete a course.